 By Daniel E. Wilson, PE

 Any pavement rehabilitation project, regardless of size, can benefit from employing a construction observation professional.
 Construction observation of a pavement rehabilitation project includes three advantages for the client: (1) safeguard quality, (2) manage costs, and (3) reduce risk.
-The following are qualities of each of these benefits, what is involved, and what you should expect.
+The following are qualities of each of these benefits, what is involved, and what you should expect from construction phrase services.